Learn More About Our Program

 • Interested in submersion experience in Japan: experiencing Japanese food, ceremonies, language, travel, homestay and working for the success of the group

-• Willingness to prepare using rigorous reading materials on Japanese history, economy, trade, and culture provided t0 the students, and attendance at orientation meetings.
+• Before trip to Japan: Required to read materials and write essay on Japanese history, economy, trade, and culture provided t0 the students, the attendance at orientation meetings, Kumamoto En visit and factory tour.

 • Upon return to San Antonio: Be a willing exchange